The affine Grassmannian and the Springer resolution in positive characteristic: Introduction

-The broad structure of the proof of the main theorem is very similar to that in~\cite{abg}.
 Readers who are familiar with~\cite{abg} will recognize a number of familiar ingredients in this paper, including Wakimoto sheaves; the ind-perverse sheaf corresponding to the regular representation; and realizations of the coordinate rings of $\cN$ and $\tcN$ as $\Ext$-algebras on~$\Gr$.

-One salient difference, however, is in the role of perverse sheaves on $\Gr$.
-Recall that there is an equivalence of categories $ \Dmix_{(I)}(\Gr,\bk) \cong \Db\Perv^\mix_{(I)}(\Gr,\bk) $ (see~\cite{arc:f2} or~\cite{bgs}).
-In~\cite{abg}, this equivalence plays a significant role; in particular, that paper gives a dg-model for $\Dmix_{(I)}(\Gr)$ in terms of projective pro-perverse sheaves.
-In contrast, perverse sheaves are almost absent from the present paper.
-Instead, we use a dg-model for $\DmixI(\Gr)$ based on parity sheaves.

-This change leads to an additional simplification.
-A key step of~\cite{abg} is to show that a certain dg-algebra (defined in terms of projective pro-perverse sheaves) is \emph{formal}.
-In the present paper, we are able to skip that step: by using parity sheaves in place of projective perverse sheaves, we end up describing $\DmixI(\Gr)$ by an ordinary graded ring, not a dg-ring.

-The price we pay for that is that, unlike in~\cite{abg}, we are unable to describe the ordinary (i.e., non-mixed) derived category $\Db_{(I)}(\Gr,\bk)$.
-In characteristic~$0$,~\cite{abg} tells us that $\Db_{(I)}(\Gr,\bk)$ is equivalent to the category of dg-coherent sheaves on $\tcN$.
-Whether that holds in the modular setting is closely related whether there is a well-behaved ``degrading'' functor $\DmixI(\Gr,\bk) \to \Db_{(I)}(\Gr,\bk)$.
+However, the behavior of these objects is often more complicated than in~\cite{abg}, both because of the nonsemisimplicity of the representation theory of $\Gv$, and because mixed modular sheaves are harder to work with than mixed $\Qlb$-sheaves.

+One salient difficulty with mixed modular sheaves is that it is not known whether there is a well-behaved ``forgetful'' functor $\DmixI(\Gr,\bk) \to \Db_{(I)}(\Gr,\bk)$ (see~\cite[\S2.2]{arc:f2}), so we cannot compare mixed and ordinary perverse $\bk$-sheaves.
+As a consequence, a key construction of~\cite{abg}, giving a dg-model for $\DmixI(\Gr,\Qlb)$ in terms of projective pro-perverse sheaves, cannot be carried out in positive characteristic.
+Instead, we use a dg-model for $\DmixI(\Gr,\bk)$ based on parity sheaves.
+(Indeed, perverse sheaves are almost absent from this paper.)
+The lack of a forgetful functor also means that unlike in~\cite{abg}, we do not know how to deduce a non-mixed analogue of Theorem~\ref{thm:intro-main}, describing the ordinary derived category $\Db_{(I)}(\Gr,\bk)$.

+In~\cite{abg}, the result we have been discussing is used as a step in the proof that $\Perv_{(I)}(\Gr,\C)$ is equivalent to the principal block of the quantum group $U_q(\mathfrak{g}^\vee)$ at a root of unity.
+We expect Theorem~\ref{thm:intro-main} (or its conjectural non-mixed analogue) to likewise play a role in the proof of the Finkelberg--Mirkovi\'c conjecture~\cite{fm}, which asserts that $\Perv_{(I)}(\Gr,\bk)$ is equivalent to the principal block of $\Rep(\Gv)$.